 In many circumstances, bipolar disorder may go unnoticed and undiagnosed in individuals with addiction.
 Diagnosing bipolar and addiction can be difficult because they have symptoms in common.

-Although it may be difficult, it is also very feasible to diagnose bipolar personality disorder and a substance use disorder.
+Although it may be difficult, it is also very feasible to diagnose bipolar disorder and a substance use disorder.
 If you or someone you know is struggling with both, it’s important to seek addiction treatment at a dual-diagnosis rehab.

 Seek Dual-Diagnosis Treatment at Enlight Treatment Center